 We can’t keep pushing it away

 Mindful that this review is bordering on the epic, in length that is, I’ll quickly touch on a few random highlights, from an album full of such things.
 A little bit of “Chrome” first, and yep Chromology the album’s big instrumental.
 A mega fusiony inspired “Djent discovers Duke Ellington” pastiche.
 And if you are curious as to how those 5th Graders have improved, then check out the stellar breaks here!
-At just over a minute Joe Gullace blows a tasty horn in Shatner’s Lament.
+At just over the minute mark Joe Gullace blows a tasty horn in Shatner’s Lament.
 The venomous Son Of A Serpent, if for no other reason has a blistering solo from the awesome Tom Monda and Swarm which does exactly that, capturing TYS incendiary sound in just over six minutes.

 So… are there any negatives?
 I can safely say that Terraformer is not suitable as background music, for those suffering with a headache, romantic evenings for two and certainly not conducive to writing reviews.
 It is however an bloody marvellous album – and now this review is finally complete – one I shall go and enjoy, in peace… well maybe not in peace…